Post

 Introduction

-In the previous article, “CI/CD Practical Guide (Part 3): Implementing iOS CI and CD Workflows Using GitHub Actions,” we completed the foundational functionality for the CI/CD of the iOS app project.
+In the previous article, “CI/CD Practical Guide (Part 3): Implementing iOS CI and CD Workflows with GitHub Actions,” we completed the foundational features for the CI/CD of the iOS app project.
 We can now perform CI automated testing and CD packaging deployment.
-However, in practical product development processes, packaging and deployment tasks are mostly intended for subsequent delivery to other functional partners for QA (Quality Assurance) validation.
-At this point, the CD scenario is no longer limited to the engineering side; it may involve QA, PM, design (Design QA), or even the boss wanting to try it out first.
+However, in practical product development processes, packaging and deployment tasks are often meant for subsequent delivery to other functional partners for QA (Quality Assurance) validation.
+At this point, the CD scenario is no longer limited to the engineering side; it may involve QA, PM, design (Design QA), or even the boss wanting to take a look first.

-Therefore, we need a relay station packaging platform to serve other functional users, integrating Asana/Jira task lists so that users can package the app directly using the task lists and view progress and download results right there.
+Therefore, we need a relay station packaging platform to serve other functional users, integrating Asana/Jira task lists so that users can package the app directly using the task list and view progress and download packaging results right there.

 GAS Web App Relay Station